chrisnguyenhi/Point-It/README.md

 # Point-It

-Point It a database-backed web application using the Google Maps API.
+Point It! is a database-backed web application using the Google Maps API.
 This application is powered by a mix of PHP and Javascript along with HTML/CSS for styling.
 Additonally, this application uses a MySQL database to store point data.